 Who Chooses the Eleanor Roosevelt Inductees?

 Current Eleanor Roosevelt Chapter members review all nominations and recommend membership for approval by the KDP Executive Council.
-Inductees to the Chapter will be recognized and inducted during the 2019 KDP Convocation in Norfolk, VA.
+Inductees to the Chapter will be recognized and inducted during the 2021 KDP Virtual Convocation.

 When are Nominations Due?

 Who Do I Contact for More Information?

-With questions, please contact Chris Beaman, Director of Advancement & Communications at KDP Headquarters, by emailing email@example.com or calling 800-284-3167.
+With questions, please contact Chris Beaman, Chief Communications and Partnerships Officer (CCPO) at KDP Headquarters, by emailing email@example.com or calling 800-284-3167.